Horef/ct-neat-python/docs/module_summaries.rst

   .. versionchanged:: 0.92
     Moved from :py:mod:`genome` and expanded to match `activations` (plus the ``maxabs``, ``median``, and ``mean`` functions added).

+Here are the docstrings for the module:

+.. automodule:: ctneat.aggregations
+   :members:
+   :undoc-members:
+   :special-members: __init__

 .. py:module:: attributes
    :synopsis: Deals with attributes used by genes.